tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/frontend_app.md

 NGINX has been configured to redirect http requests to https.
 The contents of `build/static/` are served as regular files, with all other urls served using `index.html` if no file with a matching name is found.
-We rely on `react-router` to handle matching/non matching routes accordingly.

 NGINX has also been configured to serve the frontend app with [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)